Ramon96/browser-technologies-1920/README.md

 also the labels are not focusable (unless you turn on the screen reader then it will be able to focus) I could solve this  white visibility or opacity or even z-index.
 But those will hide the warning when the form is valid too!
 And I dont want that.

+### Safari 13.3.1 (Mobile) Ios 13.3.1

+For some reason this seems to work better then the desktop version of safari.
+Everything works as expected.
+(input field seem to be 1 by 1 pixels but this is fine)

+### Chrome 69 (mobile) android 8.0.0
+Everything works flawlessly and as intended (Hurray!)

 ## Feature research
 ### Image's are not working